 1) Lightweight non-welted soles are the lightest and most flexible, and are the easiest to break in.
-Partially this is because there is no welt and partially because a thinner leather is used for the actual sole.
-This gives added lightness and comfort to custom made cowboy boots, although they will need resoling more often.
+Partially this is because there is no welt (they are glued) and partially because a thinner leather is used for the actual sole.
+This gives added lightness and comfort to custom cowboy boots, although they will need resoling more often.
 (You usually see lightweight soles on men’s Italian loafers or maximum comfort western dress boots.)
 Those seeking lightness and comfort prefer it.

 What is a welt?
-A welt is a strip of stiff leather that is hand sewn to the bottom of the leather in your vamps (feet of your Paul Bond custom cowboy boots).
+A welt is a strip of stiff leather that is hand sewn to the bottom of the leather in your vamps (feet of your Paul Bond custom boots).
 It provides a strong, tight, and stable foundation to which we sew the sole.

 2) Welted soles are a little heavier, and a bit stiffer initially.
 They take more wear before needing resoling, and stand up better to hard treatment.
 This is the type of sole you more often see in Paul Bond standard men’s custom boots or women's working cowboy boots.
 And yes, there are different weights of soles that Paul Bond Custom Boots attaches to its welts.
 The usual sole that Paul Bond Custom Boots uses is a regular weight, but we can attach thinner or heavier soles as you wish.